Job Market Paper

 We Don't Talk About Boys: Masculinity Norms Among Adolescents in Brazil [pdf]

-Masculinity norms are cultural expectations around men's behaviors, such as the expectations that men should suppress their emotions or use violence.
+Masculinity norms are the beliefs about what men should or not do, such as that men should suppress their emotions or use violence.
 I measure masculinity norms among 2,608 adolescents in Rio de Janeiro and document large misperceptions about these norms: most boys and girls overestimate the share of peers that hold traditional views of masculinity.
-I examine whether a lack of horizontal communication or biased communication perpetuates misperceived norms through two field experiments in 25 schools.
-In the main experiment, I randomly assigned adolescents to a mediated discussion to learn peers’ opinions about masculinity or a placebo discussion about recycling.
-Masculinity discussions reduce misperceptions about classmates’ beliefs by at least 50% immediately, with effects persisting three weeks later.
-Discussions in which people self-select into speaking or are randomly asked to speak equally reduce misperceptions.
-This suggests that misperceptions were due to a lack of communication per se, as opposed to communication with only vocal types talking.
-In a second experiment, I find that adolescents do not talk about masculinity even with close peers as encouraging communication with chosen peers reduces misperceptions.
-Finally, I provide suggestive evidence that underestimating interest and comfort in these discussions might drive the lack of communication.
+I examine whether a lack of horizontal communication (i.e., communication with peers) or biased communication (i.e., communication with a selected group) perpetuates misperceived norms through two field experiments in 25 schools.
+In a first experiment, I randomly assigned adolescents to a mediated discussion to learn peers’ opinions about masculinity or a placebo discussion about recycling.
+Masculinity discussions reduce misperceptions about classmates’ beliefs by about 50% immediately, with effects persisting three weeks later.
+Discussions in which people self-select into speaking or are randomly asked to speak reduce misperceptions equally.
+This suggests that misperceptions are due to a lack of broad communication with peers.
+In a second experiment in a similar setting, adolescents choose the peers with whom they want to discuss masculinity.
+Encouraging communication with chosen peers also reduces misperceptions, suggesting that adolescents do not talk about masculinity even with closer peers.
+Evidence from this experiment shows that underestimating interest and comfort in these discussions might explain the lack of communication.

 Working Papers

-Masculinity Around the World, with Victoria Baranov, Ralph de Haas, and Pauline Grosjean
+Masculinity Around the World, [pdf] [video summary] with Victoria Baranov, Ralph de Haas, and Pauline Grosjean

 This paper explores the socioeconomic roles of masculinity norms.
 We collect the first cross-cultural evidence on men's adherence to dominance masculinity norms from nationally representative, face-to-face surveys across 43 countries in Europe, Asia, the Middle East, and Africa.
 Our analysis unveils substantial variation in adherence to these norms, both across and within countries, and identifies three domains where they exert significant influence.
 In the economic domain, adherence to dominance masculinity correlates positively with behaviors supporting economic growth, such as labor supply at the intensive margin, but also generates frictions by constraining occupational choice to traditionally masculine sectors.
 In the health domain, adherence to dominance masculinity is linked to more risk-taking, higher rates of depression, and shorter lifespans among men.
 In politics, it predicts both individual demand for strongman populism and its political supply at the country level.
 Across all domains, dominance masculinity norms play a role distinct from, and sometimes opposite to, social norms about women and gender roles.